Idea Validation Data Validation Evidence

 Find out if your idea is a KILL, PIVOT, or GO

-Submit your brief to PRISM and receive a structured verdict across 12 validation lenses — before you write a single line of code.
+Submit your brief to Idea Validation and receive a structured verdict across 12 validation lenses — before you write a single line of code.
+Free Pulse in 15 minutes.